syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Retrieving-Selected-Values.md

 ## SelectedIndices

 You can get or set the indices of the selected items using the [`SelectedIndices`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfAutoComplete.XForms~Syncfusion.SfAutoComplete.XForms.SfAutoComplete~SelectedIndicesProperty.html) property.
 It can be applicable when [`MultiSelectMode`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfAutoComplete.XForms~Syncfusion.SfAutoComplete.XForms.SfAutoComplete~MultiSelectModeProperty.html) is in either Token or Delimiter.
+SelectedIndices will accept collection of integer.

 ### How to set the indices of items